oxalica/nil/README.md

 🚧 *This project is under development, but be happy to try it out!*

 Super fast incremental analysis!
-Scans `all-packages.nix` in less then 0.1s and completes with no delay!
+Scans `all-packages.nix` in less than 0.1s and completes with no delay!

 ## Features